 The Black Forest Quadrangle is located in El Paso County.
-Includes cross section, map unit correlation.
-Map with geology overlay, booklet of extended descriptions of map units, geologic setting (1:24,000).
+Includes cross section, map unit correlation, map with geology overlay, booklet with extended descriptions of map units and geologic setting (1:24,000).
 Digital PDF download.
 OF-03-06D

 The Black Forest quadrangle is located near the western edge of an asymmetrical, oval-shaped, geological structural depression called the Denver Basin.
 This structural basin lies immediately east of the Front Range and covers a large part of eastern Colorado north of Pueblo, southeastern Wyoming, and southwestern Nebraska.
 Bedrock in the Black Forest quadrangle dips gently northeast towards the axis of this basin.